Given two polynomials, their can be calculated by using the . Consider, for example, the following pair of polynomials.

 Finally, and perform all the required to simplify the result.

 Note that multiplying a polynomial with

-- When two polynomials are multiplied, the product is a new polynomial with a that is the sum of the degrees of the factor polynomials.
-This follows from the when multiplying the highest of the factor polynomials.
+products.
+Also, when two polynomials are multiplied, the product is a new polynomial whose equals the of the degrees of the multiplied polynomials.